PM-G11/PM-Notebook/Quality management/README.md

 Quality management is a process to ensure that products or services meets customer expectations.
 It involves continuous improvement of processes, systems, and policies to enhance the quality of output.
 Quality management also includes setting and measuring performance standards and implementing corrective actions when necessary.

-## The four main components of quality management

 <figure>
     <img src="../images/Four_components_QA.png">
     <figcaption>